typelevel/typelevel.github.com/conduct.md

 We expect participants to follow these rules at all community venues (including online venues) and social events associated with the community.

-For any questions or with any concerns at all, please contact any member of community staff.
-Specifically, you can contact:
+If you have any questions or concerns, please contact a member of the community staff, such as:
 * [Miles Sabin](mailto:%6d%69%6c%65%73@%6d%69%6c%65%73%73%61%62%69%6e.%63%6f%6d)
 * [Erik Osheim](mailto:d_m@plastic-idolatry.com)
 * [Stew O'Connor](mailto:%73%74%65%77@%76%69%72%65%6f.%6f%72%67)